mixxxdj/mixxx/source/chapters/installation.rst

 Mac OS X
 ========

-OS X users on Snow Leopard or greater can install Mixxx from the `Mac App Store <http://itunes.apple.com/us/app/mixxx/id413756578?mt=12>`_.
+Mac OS X users on Snow Leopard or greater can install Mixxx from the `Mac App Store <http://itunes.apple.com/us/app/mixxx/id413756578?mt=12>`_.
 Alternatively, Intel and PPC users can install Mixxx by downloading and double-clicking the Mixxx DMG archive, and then dragging-and-dropping the Mixxx bundle into their Applications folder.
-Mixxx requires an Intel or PPC Mac running OS 10.4 or newer.
+Mixxx requires an Intel or PPC Mac running Mac OS X 10.4 or newer.

 .. note:: If you aren't sure about Intel vs. PPC, pick the Intel version.